chichizhang0510/Programming-Notes/Programming Building Blocks/Programming_Building_Blocks.md

 }
 ```

-If the branching conditions are not mutually exclusive, the order of the branches makes a difference, and remember to make the more specific condition before the more general one.
+If the branching conditions are not mutually exclusive, the order of the branches makes a difference, and remember to make the more specific condition come **before** the more general one.

 Consider the following example:
 ```java